knightazura/ghost-sdk/[WIP]-API-Documentation.md

 ## Retrieve an Existing Post

-Retrieves an existing post that has been created.
+Retrieves an existing post.
 In order to get a post the `id` or `slug` are needed to identify the post.
-The same information is returned when creating, updating or deleting a post.
+The information returned when creating, updating or deleting is identical to retrieving a post.

 ### Usage